edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 # Step 1: Get a chainsaw

-I bought a Stihl MS 250 because I needed to do a lot of cutting and battery power wouln't last all day.
-So I picked the chainsaw with a good reputation, available locally, with the longest bar that didn't cost over a grand.
+I bought a Stihl MS 250 because I needed to do a lot of cutting and battery power wouldn't last all day.
+So I chose the chainsaw with a good reputation, available locally, with the longest bar that didn't cost over a grand.

 # Step 2: Buy a jig